Syphilis

 You can catch syphilis more than once, even if you've been treated for it before.

-Symptoms of syphilis
+Symptoms of Syphilis

 The symptoms of syphilis aren't always obvious and may eventually go, but you'll usually stay infected unless you get treated.

 Some people with syphilis have no symptoms.
+Symptoms can include:

-- small, painless sores or ulcers that typically appear on the penis, vagina, or around the anus, but can be in other places such as the mouth
+- Small, painless sores or ulcers that typically appear on the penis, vagina, or around the anus, but can be in other places such as the mouth

-- a blotchy red rash that often affects the palms of the hands or soles of the feet
+- A blotchy red rash that often affects the palms of the hands or soles of the feet

-- small skin growths (similar to genital warts) that may develop on the vulva in women or around the anus in both men and women
+- Small skin growths (similar to genital warts) that may develop on the vulva in women or around the anus in both men and women

-- white patches in the mouth
+- White patches in the mouth

-- tiredness, headaches, joint pains, a high temperature (fever), and swollen glands in your neck, groin or armpits
+- Tiredness, headaches, joint pains, a high temperature (fever), and swollen glands in your neck, groin or armpits

 If it's left untreated for years, syphilis can spread to the brain or other parts of the body and cause serious, long-term problems.